d3plus/d3plus-dev/README.md

 Generates the READEME.md documentation based on the JSDoc comments in the codebase.
 This script will overwrite README.md, but will not do any interaction with Github (commit, push, etc).

-This is a script accessible from the node environment.
+This is a script accessible from the node environment, and is chainable with other methods of this Class.

 ---